DataONEorg/hashstore/README.md

 - Contact us: support@dataone.org
 - [DataONE discussions](https://github.com/DataONEorg/dataone/discussions)

-HashStore is a server-side python package implementing a content-based identifier file system for storing and accessing data and metadata for DataONE services.
+HashStore is a server-side python package providing persistent file-based storage using content hashes to de-duplicate data for storing and accessing data and metadata for DataONE services.
 The package is used in DataONE system components that need direct, filesystem-based access to data objects, their system metadata, and extended metadata about the objects.
 This package is a core component of the [DataONE federation](https://dataone.org), and supports large-scale object storage for a variety of repositories, including the [KNB Data Repository](http://knb.ecoinformatics.org), the [NSF Arctic Data Center](https://arcticdata.io/catalog/), the [DataONE search service](https://search.dataone.org), and other repositories.

 DataONE in general, and HashStore in particular, are open source, community projects.
 We [welcome contributions](https://github.com/DataONEorg/hashstore/blob/main/CONTRIBUTING.md) in many forms, including code, graphics, documentation, bug reports, testing, etc.  Use the [DataONE discussions](https://github.com/DataONEorg/dataone/discussions) to discuss these contributions with us.